-If a nominee becomes unavailable to serve as a director for any reason before the election, the shares represented by proxy will be voted for such other person, if any, as may be designated by the board.
+If a nominee becomes unavailable to serve as a director for any reason before the election, the shares represented by proxy will be voted for such other person, if any, as may be designated by the Company's board of directors.
+Alternatively, in lieu of designating a substitute, the Company's board of directors may reduce the number of directors of the Company.
 The board has no reason to believe that any nominee will be unavailable to serve as a director.
 All of the nominees have consented to being named herein and to serve if elected.

-THE BOARD RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH OF THE NOMINEES LISTED ABOVE FOR ELECTION TO THE BOARD.
+THE BOARD RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH OF THE TWO (2) NOMINEES LISTED ABOVE FOR ELECTION TO THE BOARD.